Exploring Education Options (Part 4): Kingdom thinking, race, and education reformJuly 19, 2017

 How can Churches and Christian families specifically serve their public schools and encourage teachers and administrators?

 The church can be part of the solution by visiting local schools and asking what they need instead of thrusting a service on them that they might not want.
 Some churches fill backpacks with school supplies at the beginning of the year.
-Other schools send volunteers to tutor and read.
+Other churches sometimes send a volunteer to be a math tutor and to read students.
 Another simple but effective gesture is to financially support classrooms, projects, and field trips so money doesn’t inhibit creative initiatives.
 Churches also need to serve the teachers and administrators at schools.
 Burnout occurs too frequently among educators, so throwing them a party, providing food and snacks, writing cards, and giving gifts all help to make school personnel feel valued and appreciated.

 Some interventions are good at the individual level, but churches should also look at systemic solutions.
 Starting a school with qualified personnel to serve lower-income children is one step.
 Every church has educators in the congregation, so church leaders can make space for them to form a small group that could propose ways the church can positively impact local schools.
 Advocating for fair laws at the state and local level must also be part of the church’s efforts at improving education for all kids.
 A large step for any congregation would simply acknowledging the urgency of education reform and determining to take a first step.